Critical mass

-In nuclear engineering, a critical mass is the smallest amount of fissile material needed for a sustained nuclear chain reaction.
+In nuclear engineering, critical mass is the minimum mass of the fissile material needed for a sustained nuclear chain reaction in a particular setup.
 The critical mass of a fissionable material depends upon its nuclear properties (specifically, its nuclear fission cross-section), density, shape, enrichment, purity, temperature, and surroundings.
+It is an important parameter of a nuclear reactor core or nuclear weapon.
 The concept is important in nuclear weapon design.

-Explanation of criticality
+Critical size is the minimum size of the fissile material needed for a sustained nuclear chain reaction in a particular setup.
+If the size of the reactor core is less than a certain minimum, too many fission neutrons escape through its surface and the chain reaction is not sustained.
+A perfect sphere, which has the lowest surface-area-to-volume ratio, gives the minimal critical size.

+Criticality

-When a nuclear chain reaction in a mass of fissile material is self-sustaining, the mass is said to be in a critical state in which there is no increase or decrease in power, temperature, or neutron population.
+When a nuclear chain reaction in a mass of fissile material is self-sustaining but not growing, the mass is said to be in a critical state, in which there is no increase or decrease in power, temperature, or neutron population.

-A numerical measure of a critical mass is dependent on the effective neutron multiplication factor k, the average number of neutrons released per fission event that go on to cause another fission event rather than being absorbed or leaving the material.
-When k = 1, the mass is critical, and the chain reaction is self-sustaining.
+A numerical measure of a critical mass depends on the effective neutron multiplication factor k, the average number of neutrons released per fission event that go on to cause another fission event rather than being absorbed or leaving the material.